Çameli

-Çameli is a wooded highland district of Denizli Province at the western end of the Taurus Mountains in Turkey.
+Çameli is a municipality and district of Denizli Province, Turkey.
+Its area is 758 km2, and its population is 17,549 (2022).
+It is a wooded highland area at the western end of the Taurus Mountains.

 The highest peak in the district is Akdağ (3213 m).
 Summers are cool and winters are cold and wet.
 The area is under snow in winter.

+Composition

+There are 31 neighbourhoods in Çameli District: